Tax residency in Dubai · Tax Residency Certificate

 What people ask us most.

-Yes, if you have been at least 90 days in a 12-month period and meet two conditions at the same time: holding the legal right to reside in the UAE (a valid residence permit or UAE or GCC nationality) and, in addition, having a permanent place of residence available or carrying on employment or a business in the UAE.
+Yes, if you have been at least 90 days in a 12-month period and meet two conditions at the same time: holding the legal right to reside in the UAE (a valid residence permit or UAE or GCC nationality) and, in addition, having a permanent place of residence available or carrying on employment or a business in Dubai or the UAE.

 No. Entering on a tourist visa does not grant the legal right to reside in the UAE, and staying in hotels does not count as a permanent place of residence because it is not available on a continuous basis.
-Without a residence permit and without a home, employment or business in the UAE, the 90-day test is not met.
+Without a residence permit and without a home, employment or business in Dubai or the UAE, the 90-day test is not met.

 How much does the certificate cost and how long does it take?